Vladimir Starostenko: Biography

-Throughout his career, Starostenko was distinguished by an expressive, tough, wayward character, a penchant for harsh strong-willed decisions.
+Throughout his career, Starostenko was distinguished by an expressive, tough, wayward character, and a penchant for harsh strong-willed decisions.
 According to Viktor Roshchevkin, the deputy chairman of the Council of Veterans of the Moscow Railway, during the spring and autumn rounds of railway enterprises, Starostenko could impromptu, in a fit of anger, fire several railway managers at once in the divisions.
-In total, in such a simplified manner, according to Roshchevkin's calculations, about 700 middle managers were fired from the Moscow Railways over the 7 years of Starostenko’s activity, many of whom were never able to continue working on the railway.
+In total, in such a simplified manner, according to Roshchevkin's calculations, about 700 middle managers were fired from the Moscow Railways over the 7 years of Starostenko's activity, many of whom were never able to continue working on the railway.
 Starostenko's successor as head of the Moscow Railways, Vladimir Moldaver, speaking at a scientific and practical conference in 2018, described Starostenko's line as "a combination of a strict enterprise management system and the widespread use of advanced operational work technologies.".

-After his resignation in 2009 from the post of head of the Moscow Railways, Starostenko retained the portfolio of a member of the company's board, was appointed adviser to the president of Russian Railways, Vladimir Yakunin.
-In this position, he advocated partial decentralization of management, the transfer of a number of powers to road chiefs, the creation of information and control computer systems, and the transition to "unmanned" technologies that exclude the influence of the human factor.
+After his resignation in 2009 from the post of head of Moscow Railways, Starostenko retained the portfolio of a member of the company's board and was appointed adviser to the president of Russian Railways, Vladimir Yakunin.
+In this position, he advocated partial decentralization of management, the transfer of several powers to road chiefs, the creation of information and control computer systems, and the transition to "unmanned" technologies that exclude the influence of the human factor.

 Starostenko worked on the railway for 47 years.

-He pened the "Gallery of Glory" at the Department of Moscow Railways, where portraits of prominent railway workers of the Moscow Mainline are presented - from machinists to bosses.
+He penned the "Gallery of Glory" at the Department of Moscow Railways, where portraits of prominent railway workers of the Moscow Mainline are presented - from machinists to bosses.
 With the highest praise for himself, he wanted his colleagues to respectfully say after his death: “I worked with Starostenko!”.

-He had retired on January 2014.
+He retired in January 2014.
 Sending his adviser to a well-deserved rest Yakunin presented Starostenko with the second badge "Honorary Railway Worker".

 Starostenko had published works on the operation of railways, on the topic of managing the transportation process.

-Vladimir Ivanvovich Starostenko died suddenly on 31 October 2017 at the age of 69 in Moscow from sudden cardiac arrest in his sleep.
+Vladimir Ivanovich Starostenko died suddenly on 31 October 2017 at the age of 69 in Moscow from sudden cardiac arrest in his sleep.
 He was buried on 2 November at the Troekurovsky cemetery.

 Memorials

-On 1 October 2018, a scientific and practical conference dedicated to Starostenko was held in the building of the Moscow Railway Administration, a memorial plaque in his honor was opened in the "Gallery of Glory".
+On 1 October 2018, a scientific and practical conference dedicated to Starostenko was held in the building of the Moscow Railway Administration, and a memorial plaque in his honor was opened in the "Gallery of Glory".